bryango/cheznix/patches/README.md

 fi
 ```

-Files that ends with `.patch` will be loaded.
+Files that ends with `.patch` will be loaded automatically.